gvwilson/sdxpy/en/src/tester/index.md

 The outcome can be exactly one of:

 -   [%g pass_test "Pass" %]:
-    the test works as expected.
+    the test subject works as expected.

 -   [%g fail_test "Fail" %]:
     something is wrong with the test subject.

 -   [%g error_test "Error" %]:
-    something wrong in the test itself,
-    which means we don't know whether the test subject is working properly or not.
+    something is wrong in the test itself, which means we don't know whether the test subject is working properly or not.

 To make this work,